Facial Plastic Surgery Miami | FAQs | Dr. Anthony Bared

 Yes.
 In fact, it is quite common to have a revision facelift with this time frame (10-15 years) apart.
 10 years is adequate time to have allowed for the face to heal between procedures.
 While there is no exact “safe” number of facelifts which a person can undergo in their lifetime.
 You often see with someone that may have had their fist facelift in their late forties and for them to have 3 throughout their life every 10 to 15 years thereafter without any problems.

-Are there any risks to revision rhinoplasty vs. primary rhinoplasty?
+Full Question: Are there any additional risks to revision rhinoplasty compared to primary rhinoplasty?